panathulamanoj/sweet-shop-management-system/README.md

 ### 🔐 User Authentication
 - Users can **register** with valid credentials.
-- Registered users can **log in securely** using JWT-based authentication.
+- Registered users can **log in securely**
-- Authentication ensures that only authorized users can place orders.
+- Authentication ensures that only authorized users can  purchase sweets

 ### 🍬 Browse Sweets
 - Users can view a list of available sweets with: